NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Collateral Thrash.md

 **Prerequisites** Thrash
 * * *
-When you [[Feats/Thrash|Thrash]] a [[Conditions/Grabbed|Grabbed]] foe, you smack that foe into another nearby.
+When you [[Thrash|Thrash]] a [[Conditions/Grabbed|Grabbed]] foe, you smack that foe into another nearby.
 Another foe adjacent to the grabbed foe also takes your Thrash damage, with a Reflex check save against your class DC.

 *Source: Pathfinder Core Rulebook*
 *OGL*